Anti-racism at Aurora Theatre Company

 - We will continue regular anti-bias and anti-oppression training for our staff and board.

-- We’re replacing the phrase “Equity, Diversity, and Inclusion” with “Confronting and Dismantling Oppression” throughout our organization.
+- We have replaced the phrase “Equity, Diversity, and Inclusion” with “Confronting and Dismantling Oppression” throughout our organization, to reflect that this work is an active, intentional, and ongoing process.

 - We will continue holding monthly Community CDO meetings, with participation from staff, board, leadership, artists, and Advisory Council.